eunomia-bpf/eunomia-bpf/README.md

     22:58:29  69094  3168    0       0       cpptools-srv
     ```

-- Get pre-compiled eBPF programs running from the cloud to the kernel in `1` line of bash, kernel version and architecture independent!
+- Get pre-compiled eBPF programs running from the cloud to the kernel in `1` line of bash, kernel version and architecture independent:

     ```bash
     # download the release from https://github.com/eunomia-bpf/eunomia-bpf/releases/latest/download/ecli